DesignBuilderSoftware/db-osm/README.md

 # OpenStreetMap Plugin for DesignBuilder

 Import real-world buildings from OpenStreetMap directly into DesignBuilder.
-Browse a map, click on a location, and automatically download building data into your model.
+Browse a map, click on a location, and automatically download building geometry into your model.

 ## What Does This Plugin Do?